there is more PGD2 in the scalps of bald men than in the scalps of men with hair

 Does decreasing scalp PGD2 and increasing scalp PGE2 cause hair to regrow?

-In order to decrease PGD2 researchers tested COX1/COX2 inhibitors that also inhibited the production of PGE2, which shows that inhibiting PGD2 isn’t enough for a complete treatment and a dual approach to increase PGE2 and decrease PGD2 should be more efficacious.
+In order to decrease PGD2 researchers tested COX1/COX2 inhibitors that also inhibited the production of PGD2, which shows that inhibiting PGD2 isn’t enough for a complete treatment and a dual approach that increases PGE2 and decreases PGD2 should be more efficacious.

 The beneficial effects of PGE2 can be seen in a series of research papers.
 For example, Malkinson et al. (1993) have shown that prostaglandins, especially topical applications of PGE2 make for good radio-protective agents.